What actually counts as “VM protection”

 | Async / await in virtualized code |

-Not in v3.2 — skipped with engine warning |
+Not supported — skipped with engine warning |

 Heavy-DRM tools handle it; static-transform tools don’t need to |